Skip to content

 Stateless by design

-kit.auth.login() returns a MojangSession with the Minecraft profile and the refresh token.
-Hand that to your launcher's storage layer; on next start, call kit.auth.refresh(refreshToken) to mint a fresh access token.
+kit.auth.authorizationCode.run() returns a MojangSession with the Minecraft profile and the Microsoft refresh token.
+Hand the refresh token to your launcher's storage; on next start, call kit.auth.refresh(refreshToken) to mint a fresh access token.

 Prerequisites

-You need an Azure AD application id (Application/Client ID).
-Register one at https://portal.azure.com:
+You need an Azure AD application id (Application / Client ID).
+Register one at portal.azure.com:

 1. Supported account types: "Personal Microsoft accounts only" or "Accounts in any organisational directory and personal Microsoft accounts".